isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-get-started.md

 ### 4. Get Help With e-Advisers

 ![GoBusiness e-Services Navigator](/images/blog/GetStarted 5.jpg)
-<caption>With e-Advisers, you can find helpful business recommendations such as event regulatory requirements and grants tailored to your needs</caption>
+###### With e-Advisers, you can find helpful business recommendations such as event regulatory requirements and grants tailored to your needs

 Still unsure of what works for your business?
 Say hello to fuss-free assistance with the e-Advisers available!